Dragons of Britain Magazine

 Even though I don’t play The Age of Arthur or RuneQuest, I still read the adventures and article that are specific to these games.
 They are well written and still provide some inspirational ideas for King Arthur Pendragon games.

-If you’re a fan of Arthurian legends and/or play any of three games that this magazine supports, it’s perfect for you!
+If you’re a fan of Arthurian legends and/or play any of these games that this magazine supports, it’s perfect for you!
 I really like the content from cover to cover.
 This is one of the few magazines that I really look forward to each quarter.
 This is partly because King Arthur Pendragon is one of my favorite games and partly because the content is great.
 It is well worth the price!